alex-bellon/wikipedia/README.md

 ### Biology
 - [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) - a hypothetical form of life with mirror-reflected molecular building blocks
+- [Viviparity](https://en.wikipedia.org/wiki/Viviparity) - development of the embryo inside the body of the parent.
+This is opposed to oviparity which is a reproductive mode in which females lay developing eggs that complete their development and hatch externally from the mother.

 ### Botany
 - [Fairy ring](https://en.wikipedia.org/wiki/Fairy_ring) - a naturally occuring ring of mushrooms